Path isomorphisms between quiver Hecke and diagrammatic Bott-Samelson endomorphism algebras: Recasting the diagrammatic Bott--Samelson relations in the quiver Hecke algebra

 \subsection{The spot and commutator}

 {{{{\boldsymbol\gamma}}}} {{{\boldsymbol\beta}}} {{{{\boldsymbol\clock}}}} {{{{\boldsymbol\clock}}}}

-Let $\gam,\bet\in\Pi$ label two commuting reflections, we check that where the righthand equality is immediate.
+Let $\gam,\bet\in\Pi$ label two commuting reflections, we now verify the leftmost relation in \ref{rel6}, namely that where the righthand equality is immediate.
 We now set about proving the lefthand-equality.
 We assume that $b_\gam \leq b_\bet$ (the other case is similar, but has fewer steps).
 We define

 which is obtained from ${\sf C} _{ q, \gam\bet}$ by reflection through $s_\gam$.
 We invite the reader to draw an example of the timeline by reflecting the final four paths of \cref{chopin} through $s_\gam$.